 Worldwide, the IaaS market grew by 29.7% in 2022, according to a report by Gartner.
 “Cloud has been elevated from a technology disruptor to a business disruptor,” said Sid Nag, VP Analyst at Gartner.
 “IaaS is driving software-as-a-service (SaaS) and platform-as-a-service (PaaS) growth as buyers continue to add more applications to the cloud and modernize existing ones.2

-Year over year, worldwide public cloud services revenue grew by 22.9% in 2022, per a report from the International Data Corporation.
-SaaS is the largest public cloud type, accounting for 45% of revenue3
+Year over year, worldwide public cloud services revenue grew by 19.9% in 2023, per a report from the International Data Corporation.
+SaaS is the largest public cloud type, accounting for about 45% of revenue.3

 21. Cloud Data Centers Account for 1% of the World’s Energy Consumption